Pujap84/Tic-Tac-Toe/README.md

 # ticatactoe
 tictactoe project
-Here is the game url.
-Click on it and have a play!
+Here is the game url https://pujap84.github.io/Tic-Tac-Toe/ Click on it and have a play!

 # How was it built